Work with any number of websites

 Search for any page you want

 Finding a single page among hundreds or thousands of pages is a breeze in Search Console Helper.
 Simply, enter part of the URL into the Landing page box and hit Enter.
-Our handy search function will immediately return the list of pages containing your text.
+Our comfy search function will immediately return the list of pages containing your text.
 For example, if you are looking for all pages that contain the keyword “registrierkassen” in the URL, type “registrierkassen” and hit Enter.
-You will get a list of only those pages that contain your keyword.
+You will get a list of only those pages that contain the indicated keyword.

 all SearchTypes – Web, Image, Video

 You can fetch data for 3 different search types: Web, Images and Video.
-This information gives you a better understanding of where your search traffic originated.
+This data gives you a better understanding of where your search traffic originated.
 Web indicates that the search was performed in the classic Google Search.
-Images and Video indicate that the searches originated in the Google Search for Images and Video, respectively.
-As usual, Search Console Helper allows you to fetch data for all search types or just for some.
+Accordingly, Images and Video indicate that the search requests originated in the Google Search for Images and Video.
+Search Console Helper of course allows you to fetch data for all search types or just for some.
 Your choice.

 Data for all types of devices

 You can fetch separate data for searches from 3 types of devices: Desktop, Mobile and Tablet.
 This information allows you to see what type of device your visitors are using.
 It also allows you to compare results from different devices.
 Naturally, you are able to fetch data for all devices, just one or any combination of the three.

 If your target audience is located in multiple countries, you need to be able to see how each country or language is performing.
 With data fetched for 200 different countries and your ability to view information for all, some or only one country, geographical analysis of your website’s performance is a breeze.

 Changing the start date for the desired period is as easy as clicking a button and navigating to the desired date.
 A familiar calendar view, complete with names of the week days, makes this task super-easy.